 Group counseling supports students' personal growth as they explore relationships and other issues such as: depression, anxiety, loss, diversity issues, relationship/communication skills, stress management, and life transitions.
 Through group counseling students will be able to identify with others who are experiencing similar concerns and increase their self-awareness in a safe, supportive, and confidential setting.

-- Provides a secure environment for learning new interpersonal behaviors.
+- Provides a secure environment to practice new relationship skills

 When groups are offered?

 Groups are offered during the Fall, Spring, and Summer semesters.